 “What makes Paulo and this group of 33 dancers so special is that they were the first to experience it all,” explained Fujii.

-Now in his junior year, Hernandez-Farella has performed with the Martha Graham Dance Company, participated in Forsythe’s live LACMA installation and performed in repertory masterworks by George Balanchine, Jiri Kylian, Dwight Rhoden, among many more.
-His daily schedule involves morning dance technique classes in ballet, jazz, contemporary, and hip-hop, and later, evening rehearsals for whichever piece he’s performing next.
+Now in their junior year, Hernandez-Farella has performed with the Martha Graham Dance Company, participated in Forsythe’s live LACMA installation and performed in repertory masterworks by George Balanchine, Jiri Kylian, Dwight Rhoden, among many more.
+Their daily schedule involves morning dance technique classes in ballet, jazz, contemporary, and hip-hop, and later, evening rehearsals for whichever piece they are performing next.

-Dance classes and rehearsals separated by academic classes, in which Hernandez-Farella excels so much that he’s scheduled to graduate with a Master’s degree.
-While master classes with visiting dance artists through Glorya Kaufman Presents Dance at The Music Center have given him perspective on his ideal career in dance post-graduation, lecture classes in dance history and leadership have fostered his interest in arts administration.
+Dance classes and rehearsals separated by academic classes, in which Hernandez-Farella excels so much that they are scheduled to graduate with a Master’s degree.
+While master classes with visiting dance artists through Glorya Kaufman Presents Dance at The Music Center have given them perspective on their ideal career in dance post-graduation, lecture classes in dance history and leadership have fostered their interest in arts administration.

 “I definitely want to be an administrator, to either a college, company or school,” said Hernandez-Farella.
 “I love being a leader, and I think it’s the best way to leave a positive impact on the world; progressing the future generations in your field.”

-He hopes to become USC Kaufman’s dean one day, and to guide students like himself to successful careers in the arts.
+They hope to become USC Kaufman’s dean one day, and to guide students like themself to successful careers in the arts.

-“Hopefully I won’t be using my master’s until after a lengthy dance career, but it’s beneficial to have the skills and education to call upon,” he said.
+“Hopefully I won’t be using my master’s until after a lengthy dance career, but it’s beneficial to have the skills and education to call upon,” they said.